-5. Silent Seconds and Recorded Contracts Vary.
-In past years when BOE reviewed this issue, it didn't find a standard or pro forma "silent second."
-The specific terms and conditions of each silent second must be analyzed separately and independently to determine their respective property tax implications.
+- 4. Silent Seconds and Recorded Contracts Vary.
+In past years when BOE reviewed this issue, it did not find a standard or pro forma "silent second."
+The specific terms and - This staff analysis is provided to address various administrative, cost, revenue, and policy issues; it is not to be construed to reflect or suggest the BOE's formal position.

+conditions of each silent second must be analyzed separately and independently to determine their respective property tax implications.
 Some silent seconds may only take effect if the purchaser violates the original agreement and are forgiven if the agreement is fulfilled.
 Such silent seconds operate primarily as an enforcement mechanism to encourage compliance with the enforceable restrictions.
 In these cases, the BOE generally does not regard the silent second as part of the purchase price.